-Here you can read some information about Camphill in general and get some short description og our six different villages in Norway
+General information about Camphill and short descriptions of our six different villages in Norway

 What is Camphill?

 Camphill's main endeavour is to shape a community in such a way that all those living there can realise their full potential, in as many realms of life as is possible.

 - That everyone can gain the certainty that he or she is needed, in some way or other.